 The central theme of Klarisana’s treatment strategy is that the experiential (or psychedelic) effect of ketamine is not a side effect to be eliminated, but rather a foundational component of how it treats depression.
 Our doses are much higher than the traditional “NIH protocol” and we seek to create an intense transpersonal and transformational experience.
-This cannot be achieved with low dose nasal spray like Spravata (esketamine) and it cannot be achieved when clinicians administer concurrent doses of benzodiazepines such as Valium.
+This cannot be achieved with a low-dose nasal spray like Spravata (Esketamine) and it cannot be achieved when clinicians administer concurrent doses of benzodiazepines such as Valium.

 The Psychotropic Therapeutic Response

 At Klarisana, we believe that ketamine can take the mind to a place where the lies of the ego are destroyed, where the echoes of one’s past are silenced, and where the paradigm of how a person views themself is fundamentally deconstructed.
 The point where a person crosses into this space is what we call the Psychotropic Therapeutic Response.
-To guide patients into this space, we progressively increase the dose of ketamine throughout the six infusion Induction Series to the point where the ego gets fully dissolved and one’s true self gets uncovered.
-Questions? contact us here. learn more about Ketamine for Severe Depression today.
+To guide patients into this space, we progressively increase the dose of ketamine throughout the six infusions Induction Series to the point where the ego gets fully dissolved and one’s true self gets uncovered.

 Why Don’t I just Use Esketamine (Spravata)?

 There are some very important differences…and similarities…between the ketamine we use at Klarisana and that which Janssen put in the new nasal spray which they are marketing as Spravata.